havocsh/havoc-labs/havoc-playbook-lab/havoc-playbook.md

 This step could be accomplished by an attacker in a number of ways.
 For lab and testing purposes, we're going to download the C2 launcher directly and run it, but in the real world, the attacker may embed it into a Macro, leveraging phishing or social engineering methods, or any number of other ways to convince a user to run the C2 launcher.
 It is also expected that a sophisticated threat actor will find ways to bypass/evade the local anti-virus/EDR on the victim machine.
 See the note below for more details.

-{% note %}
+> **Note:**
-**Note:** PowerShell Empire (the C2 framework used by ./HAVOC in this playbook) is a well-known C2 framework that will trigger anti-virus/EDR protections.
+> PowerShell Empire (the C2 framework used by ./HAVOC in this playbook) is a well-known C2 framework that will trigger anti-virus/EDR protections.
 Evading anti-virus/EDR is out of the scope of this lab so, you will need to disable Windows Defender on your victim Windows machine in order for the C2 launcher to execute.
 You can find instructions for disabling Windows Defender here: [Turn off Defender antivirus protection in Windows Security](https://support.microsoft.com/en-us/windows/turn-off-defender-antivirus-protection-in-windows-security-99e6004f-c54c-8509-773c-a4d776b77960)
-{% endnote %}

 1. Use an RDP client to connect to your victim Windows machine.